 Stale Bagel Soufflégal

-1 or 2 stale bagels (or dinner rolls, or any other bread.
+Stale, hard bagel.
+One or two.
+Or dinner rolls, or any other bread.
 While a panzenella requires a certain type of bread, just about any will do for a soufflégal).
 Keep in mind that a single bagel goes a long way.
 One is probably enough for four servings.

-6 - 8 eggs.
+Eggs.
+6-8.
 More if you’re using two bagels.
-Less if you want to use more milk, but I wouldn't go less than 6 eggs total.
+Fewer if you want to use more milk, but I wouldn’t go fewer than 6 eggs total.

 Milk.
 As much as makes sense to you.
 I poured enough into the egg and bagel mixture so that the bagel pieces were completely covered.

-1 onion, roughly chopped.
-I think this is essential.
+Onion.
+At least one.
+Roughly chopped.
 While the rest of the veggies are a bit of a free for all, don’t skip the onion.
-If you only have green onions, though, you could get away with that if you have a lot of them.
+In a pinch, a lot of green onion would be fine.

 Veggies.
 Just about anything will be great.
+What do you have in the fridge or freezer?
 Spinach?
 Zucchini?
 Red peppers?
 Mushrooms?
 Green onions?
 Extra fresh herbs?

 Herbs, salt, pepper.
 Whatever sounds good to you will be great!
-I like to add basil and oregano if I’m using parmesan cheese.
+I like to add basil and oregano, especially if I’m using parmesan cheese.

 Cheese.
 I like to use shredded parmesan in soufflégals (and frittatas).
 Cheddar would also be good.
 Goat cheese too.
 Or, in the spirit of the stale bagel, you might try adding some leftover cream cheese.

-Once the veggies have softened to your satisfaction, pour them into the egg and bagel mixture.
+- Once the veggies have softened to your satisfaction (how much time will depend on the veggies), pour them into the egg and bagel mixture.

-Once the mixture has set on the sides, put it in the oven to finish it off.
+- Once the mixture has set on the sides, put it in the oven to finish it off (if your sauté pan isn’t oven-safe, just transfer to an oven-safe baking dish first).
 You’ll know it’s done when the top is a bit golden and puffy.
 Test it by putting a fork in the middle and making sure it comes out clean.

 The Soufflégal is best enjoyed straight out of the oven.
 The one pictured here was still good the next day, but we found that the bagel bits were at their best the night it was prepared and did start to toughen up a little the following day (they might stay more moist if you let the bagels soak more).
 The dinner roll version didn’t have this issue.
 But in any event, you get the idea.
 Veggies and bread products unite with eggs and milk for a yummy and cozy dinner!